 An associated challenge is that of funding.
-From the experiences of all three schemes, it is clear that the likelihood of worker-led social protection schemes achieving longterm financial viability on their own is very low - hence the need for the additional resources facilitated by linkages to external systems.
+From the experiences of all three schemes, it is clear that the likelihood of worker-led social protection schemes achieving long-term financial viability on their own is very low - hence the need for the additional resources facilitated by linkages to external systems.
 This inference is borne out by experiences from other contexts.
-For example, the ILO/WIEGO study on child-care cooperatives shows how those schemes, now widely regarded as success stories, would not be viable without long-running financial and material support from government actors.92 Even among our case study schemes, we see how the modicum of government support available to KAMBE and the Osun chapter of FIWON seems to have put them in a slightly better position than the others.
+For example, the ILO/WIEGO study on child-care cooperatives shows how those schemes, now widely regarded as success stories, would not be viable without long-running financial and material support from government actors.
+Fer examples and the Osun chapter of FIWON seems to have put them in a slightly better position than the others.
 All these examples highlight the need for patient investment in worker-led schemes, especially in the earlier phases when the foundations for stability and growth are being laid.